 Generally speaking, you can refreeze chicken, even if it was recently thawed.
 Freezing food to use for later is a great way to cut down on food waste and save money, not to mention save trips to the grocery store.
 Nothing is more frustrating than throwing away food, and freezing it is the perfect solution if your plans have changed!

 If planning to refreeze your chicken, it's important not to leave it in the fridge for too long beforehand.
-Food safety guidelines say that raw chicken can stay in the refrigerator for up to 2 days before being frozen, and cooked chicken can for 3-4 days.
+Food safety guidelines say that you can leave raw chicken in the refrigerator for up to 2 days before you freeze chicken, and cooked chicken can for 3-4 days.

 Another thing to keep in mind is that the quality of the meat may be a little worse after thawing and then refreezing, because it will lose moisture during the freezing process.
 You may find that your frozen chicken has freezer burn, which comes in the form of small ice crystals on frozen food.
 This may look unappetizing, but it doesn't mean that your chicken has gone bad!